Try these tips to help relieve itching from a rash.

 You may be able to prevent itching from getting worse.

-- Take several breaks during the day to do a relaxation exercise, particularly before going to bed, if stress appears to cause your itching or make it worse.
+- Take several breaks during the day to do a relaxation exercise.

 Over-the-counter medicines for itching